philnash/WindowSize/README.md

 This is quite new, so I haven't really tested it around a bunch of browsers.
 It works fine on my development browsers, currently Firefox 13 and Chrome 21.
 It might work for you!

+## Thanks

+Thank you to Andy Langton and [this blog post](http://andylangton.co.uk/articles/javascript/get-viewport-size-javascript/) with some good cross browser methods of finding the viewport size.

 ## Changelog

 0.1 - Initial release